Order selection in GARMA models for count time series: a Bayesian perspective: Applications

 In this section we present an application of the proposed methodology to analyze the automobile production in Brazil between January 1993 and December 2013, which yielding a sample size of $n=252$ observations.
 The same data was considered in \cite{bgarma}.
 As in the mentioned work, the data was divided by 1,000 to reduce its magnitude and rounded to the nearest integer when necessary.
 The data is freely available from the ANFAVEA (the Brazilian National Association of Motor Vehicle Manufacturers) website: \url{http://www.anfavea.com.br}.
 In \cite{bgarma}, the authors fit a negative binomial GARMA$(1,1)$ model to the data under a Bayesian framework.
 We are particularly interested in model selection, conducted using information criteria as guideline in the aforementioned paper.
 Instead, we shall conduct model selection using the proposed RJMCMC approach.

 The time series plot is presented in Figure \ref{fig:etiqueta} (left) and reveals the presence of a visible increasing trend.
 To account for this, \cite{bgarma} considered a logarithmic trend as covariate in the model.
-However, considering the data directly, a linear trend provides a better fit.
-To see why is this the case, let $y_1,\cdots, y_n$ denote the observed time series.
+However, considering the data directly, {simple visual inspection clearly indicates that a linear trend provides a better fit.
+This can also be confirmed by a simple regression model.} Let $y_1,\cdots, y_n$ denote the observed time series.
 We fit the following linear models to the data:

 where $e_t$ denotes a generic error term.
 The ordinary least squares estimates of the models are $\hat a_0=-53.74$, $\hat a_1=44.89$, $\hat b_0=59.41$ and $\hat b_1=0.72$.
 The time series plot along with the fitted values for M1 and M2 are shown in Figure \ref{fig:etiqueta} (right).
 For M1, $R^2=0.54$, with residual standard error of 40.06, while for M2, $R^2=0.79$ with a residual standard error of 26.9.
 These results favor the linear trend as a better fit for the long-term growth observed in the time series.
-However, since GARMA models are defined in a GLM fashion, it the linear trend may not outperform the logarithmic trend when the GARMA structure is considered.
+However, since GARMA models are defined in a GLM fashion, the linear trend may not outperform the logarithmic trend when the GARMA structure is considered.
 To determine which trend is more appropriate to model the data, we will embed the trend term into the RJMCMC strategy, incorporating trend selection along with model selection.